bernard357/green-button/docs/configuration.md

 In this use case the button triggers interactions with sales and pre-sales team.

+Alice says to Bob: as a client manager I would like to be as close as possible to my client to move from assist to advise.
+Each time you want to share ideas or topics, press this button and we will interact over a Cisco Spark room

-A permanent room is created in Cisco Spark so that client and provider can interact at will, and preserve context information over time
+A permanent room is created in Cisco Spark so that Alice and Bob, and their teams, can interact at will.

-When client pushes the button a notification is sent to the room, and a SMS to sales person.
-The client goes to the room and asks a question or submits an idea, either before or after a push on the button.
-If the provider joins the room on SMS, he can stick to the chat room or even switch to audio/video interaction with the client.
+When Bob pushes the button a notification is sent to the room, and a SMS to Alice.
+Bob goes to the room and asks a question or submits an idea.
+If Alice joins the room on SMS, she can stick to the chat room or even switch to audio/video interaction with Bob.

-When client pushes the button a second time within some minutes, then a voice call is made to the sales person.
-The sales person knows that there is an urgent case to handle, and can either move to the room, send a SMS, or find other ways to interact with the client.
+When Bob pushes the button a second time within some minutes, then a voice call is made to Alice.
+Then Alice knows that there is an urgent case# to handle.
+She can either move to the room, send a SMS, or find other ways to satisfy Bob.

+After some minutes the system is reset, ready for next transaction.
+The room preserves context information over time.

 ```yaml
 bt.tn: